homerchen19/nba-go/README.md

 #### Check schedule
-In order to show the schedule at some day. `nba-go` provides the command `nba-go game` with some options.
+In order to show the schedule on some day. `nba-go` provides the command `nba-go game` with some options.

 #### Options

 ##### `-d <date>` or `--date <date>`
-Enter a specific date to check the schedule at that day.
+Enter a specific date to check the schedule on that day.

 ```
 $ nba-go game -d 2017/11/02